pavponn/watcher/README.md

 - It's possible to init VCS in every folder of the system, however you can initialize VCS in each folder only once (same as it's done in git). `Current VCS` is the closest VCS to your current directory.
 - Unfortunately, VCS is not capable to commit file deletion :(

-P.S.
-I know, that code is a bit messy, but hope it's not so bad :/

 ## Tests
 Tested manually on macOS Catalina 10.15.4.